Medication and medical devices

 Read More

 Yes!
 Common medications including aspirin don’t generally affect your ability to donate, but you’ll need to wait a few days to donate platelets after taking a non-steroidal anti-inflammatory drug like aspirin.
 It’s also best to double check the reason you’re taking it.
-If it’s just a mild headache, you should be good to go — but if it’s something else, check our list of medical conditions…
+If it’s just a mild headache which has resolved when you come in to donate, you should be good to go — but if it’s something…

 Read More